silent-ninja-1/simplex-chat/docs/guide/chat-profiles.md

 3. Click or tap **Migrate from another device**.

-4. Scan QR code on the old device or paste the file link from the old device.
+4. Scan QR code or paste the file link from the old device.

 #### On your old device: